alecive/alecive.github.io/_posts/blog/2016-02-08-ROS-concepts.md

 * This line will be replaced by the ToC, excluding the "Contents" header {:toc}

 This page is a summary about the main ROS concepts and some useful command-line tools.
-For [a tutorial on how to install ROS from a completely naive user's standpoint, go here]({% post_url blog/2018-06-14-ROS-scazlab-installation %}).
+It is a summary of what is available [here](http://wiki.ros.org/ROS/Concepts).
+For a tutorial on how to install ROS `indigo` and the Baxter SDK from sources, go [here]({% post_url blog/2018-06-14-ROS-scazlab-installation %}).

-Below, you can find a summary of what is available [here](http://wiki.ros.org/ROS/Concepts).

 # Master

 The ROS Master provides naming and registration services to the rest of the nodes in the ROS system.
 It tracks publishers and subscribers to topics as well as services.
 The role of the Master is to enable individual ROS nodes to locate one another.
 Once these nodes have located each other they communicate with each other peer-to-peer.
 The Master also provides the Parameter Server.

 The Master is most commonly run using the `roscore` command, which loads the ROS Master along with other essential components.

 # Nodes

 A node is a process that performs computation.
 Nodes are combined together into a graph and communicate with one another using _streaming topics_, _RPC services_, and the _Parameter Server_.
-These nodes are meant to operate at a fine-grained scale; a robot control system will usually comprise many nodes.
+These nodes are meant to operate at a fine-grained scale; a robot control system will usually be comprised of many nodes.

-All running nodes have a graph resource name that uniquely identifies them to the rest of the system - e.g. `/hokuyo_node`.
+All running nodes have a graph resource name that uniquely identifies them to the rest of the system - e.g. `/hrc_controller`.
 Nodes also have a node type, that simplifies the process of referring to a node executable on the fileystem.
 These node types are package resource names with the name of the node's package and the name of the node executable file.
 In order to resolve a node type, ROS searches for all executables in the package with the specified name and chooses the first that it finds.
 As such, you need to be careful and not produce different executables with the same name in the same package.

 A ROS node is written with the use of a ROS client library, such as `roscpp` or `rospy`.

 # Topics

 Topics are named buses over which nodes exchange messages.
 Topics have anonymous publish/subscribe semantics, which decouples the production of information from its consumption.
-In general, nodes are not aware of who they are communicating with.
+In general, _nodes are not aware of who they are communicating with_.
 Instead, nodes that are interested in data subscribe to the relevant topic; nodes that generate data publish to the relevant topic.
 There can be multiple publishers and subscribers to a topic.

 Topics are intended for unidirectional, streaming communication.
 Nodes that need to perform remote procedure calls, i.e. receive a response to a request, should use services instead.
 There is also the Parameter Server for maintaining small amounts of state.

 Each topic is strongly typed by the ROS message type used to publish to it and nodes can only receive messages with a matching type.
 The Master does not enforce type consistency among the publishers, but subscribers will not establish message transport unless the types match.
-Furthermore, all ROS clients check to make sure that an MD5 computed from the msg files match.
+Furthermore, all ROS clients check to make sure that an MD5 computed from the `msg` files match.
 This check ensures that the ROS Nodes were compiled from consistent code bases.

 # Services